AnusreeSenthil-52/AnusreeSenthil-52/README.md

 > **Winner** – EmbedQuest’25 at IIITDM, Kancheepuram

 ### 🚗 Automatic Brake Control System
 > Embedded safety system for modern vehicles

+### 📡 Wearable Textile Patch Antenna with AMC Backing
+> Design and analysis of a flexible wearable textile patch antenna with AMC backing for efficient body-centric wireless communication at 1.95 GHz.

  ### 🔔 Quiz Buzzer System
  > A digital system that locks the first of four inputs and displays the winner.